Listing with ASX is a seven-step process that takes approximately 19 weeks,

 An ‘exposure period’ of seven days starts from the date of lodgement.
 During this time the prospectus is made available for public review and comment, and during this period the company cannot accept any applications under the offer.

 ASIC can extend the exposure period to up to fourteen days after lodgement if it needs time to review the prospectus in detail.

 Applications from investors can be processed after the end of the exposure period.
 After this period, ASIC has the power to issue an interim and/or final order to stop the offer if ASIC has concerns about the disclosure in the prospectus.

-The formal listing application is lodged with ASX within seven days of lodgement of the prospectus with ASIC.
+The formal listing application must be lodged with ASX within seven days of lodgement of the prospectus with ASIC.
 Typically the review and approval of the application by ASX is completed within six weeks.